tdwg/tcs2/docs/feature-report/README.md

 One or more Treatments are contained in a `TaxonomicArticle`.
 Therefore, the `accordingTo` property in TCS can point to either a Taxonomic Article or an individual Treatment.
-It should be noted that the Taxonomic Article and everything contained in it are not part of TCS and that TCS relies on other specifications for those.
+It should be noted that the Taxonomic Article and everything contained in it have no counterparts in TCS and that TCS relies on other specifications for those.

 In other respects, TCS is a bit broader than OpenBiodiv-O. Every `OperationalTaxonomicUnit`, which is a superclass of `TaxonomicConcept` in OpenBiodiv-O, can be expressed as a TCS Taxon Concept.
-Also, there re categories of Taxon Concepts that TCS needs to be able to deal with that, while fitting the definition of a Taxonomic Concept cannot be expressed in OpneBiodiv-O.
+Also, there are categories of Taxon Concepts that TCS needs to be able to deal with that, while fitting the definition of a Taxonomic Concept, cannot be expressed in OpenBiodiv-O.

-The `RCC5Statement` in OpenBiodiv-O is equivalent to the `TaxonConceptMapping` in TCS (or vice versa).
+The `RCC5Statement` in OpenBiodiv-O is equivalent to the `TaxonConceptMapping` in TCS.

 <br/>